 (3) locate any drop-off location where CEDs are collected on property owned by a unit of local government; and

-(4) have signage at any drop-off location indicating only residential CEDs are accepted for recycling.
+(4) have signage at any drop-off location indicating only CEDs from covered entities are accepted for recycling.

 Manufacturers of CEDs are not financially responsible for transporting and consolidating CEDs collected from a collection program's drop-off location.
 Any drop-off location used in 2019 must have been identified by the county or municipal joint action agency in the written notice of election to participate in the manufacturer e-waste program in accordance with Section 1-20 by March 1, 2018.
 Any drop-off location operating in 2020 or in subsequent years must be identified by the county or municipal joint action agency in the annual written notice of election to participate in a manufacturer e-waste program in accordance with Section 1-20 to be eligible for the subsequent program year.